danielealbano/cachegrand/docs/build-requirements.md

 On Ubuntu 20.04 it's possible to use
- - [ubuntu-mainline-kernel.sh](https://github.com/pimlie/ubuntu-mainline-kernel.sh) to update the kernel to an official build for the 5.7.6 version
+ - [ubuntu-mainline-kernel.sh](https://github.com/pimlie/ubuntu-mainline-kernel.sh) to update the kernel to an official build for the 5.7.0 or newer version
  - the below snippet to download, patch, compile and install liburing from the repository

 ```bash